rsyncOSX/mydocsy/content/en/docs/AddConfigurations.md

 Select tasks to be deleted and delete from the Edit menu or the `backspace` button.

 {{< figure src="/images/add/delete.png" alt="" position="center" style="border-radius: 8px;" >}}

-### Update

-To update a task, select the task and to save changes, select the `checkmark` icon on the toolbar or use the `Enter` key.

 ### Data about tasks